P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 ### XLMR_base-LCR-Rot-hop-XXen++
 Once again, this process can be run directly through the "main" method of `main_translate.py`.
 To do so, run `main_translate.py` and set the variable "--model-type" to "mLCR-Rot-hop-XXen++".
 The rest of the procedure (tuning, training and validating) is the same as in the other models.

 To run this model manually, note that translation is necessary.
 Hence, the English training data first needs to be marked with the `mark_data.py` function in `main_translate.py`.
 Then the translation is done by running the `translate_data.py` function and specifying the target language as an input parameter.
 After running the translations, the markings need to be removed.
 That is done by the function "remove_symbols".
 After that, the file has to be cleaned again by `main_clean.py` to remove opinions for which the translation failed.
-Then it can be run the same as the other models above.
+After that, the same procedure as above can be followed.

 ### XLMR_base-Rot-hop-ACSxx
 To run this model directly through `main_translate.py`, set the variable "--model-type" to "mLCR-Rot-hop-ACSxx".